lemerchand/lemerchand/README.md

 Finally, when in the midi editor, press said key and the GUI will pop up allowing you to select notes quickly.
 Be sure to read the help text in the "Info" frame.

-Email me with any questions: arsnocturnaaudio@gmail.com
+**Contact:**

-Discord: Robert ±#0379
+Email me (arsnocturnaaudio@gmail.com) or hit me up on Discord (Robert ±#0379) with any questions, feedback, bugs, hi-fives.

-Special thanks to the REAPER community, and especially Stevie and Birdbird (and everyone else) from the Reascript Discord for their support, suggestions, and lulz.
+Special thanks to the Cockos, the REAPER community, and especially Stevie and Birdbird (and everyone else) from the Reascript Discord for their support, suggestions, and lulz.